 Basic Beer Cheese Bread,

 - 3 cups of self rising flour (or use 3 cups all-purpose flour + one tablespoon plus 1 ½ teaspoons baking powder plus 1 ½ teaspoon salt) see substitutions

 - 1 cup grated sharp cheddar (four ounces)

 - 4 tablespoons butter (divided 1/2 in batter, one half over the top after 15 minutes baking)

 Note: Do all mixing by hand.

 Place self rising flour (or substitution) in a mixing bowl.
-Add sugar and cheese, stir together.
+Add sugar green onion and cheese, stir together.
 Add half the butter and beer and mix.
-Place in a greased bread pan, bake at 350 degrees for 30 to 40 minutes.
+Place in a greased bread pan, bake at 350 degrees for 40 to 50 minutes.
+(If you’re making in a larger loaf pan, start checking after 30 minutes and don’t rely on color.)
 After about 15 minutes of baking, drizzle the top with the remaining butter.

-This bread doesn’t really brown – you’ll know it’s done when it’s pulling away from the sides of the pan and a knife inserted near the center comes away with a bit of crumb rather than batter.
+This bread browns very little; more in a smaller pan where it will dome above the sides, but don’t expect any browning in a larger pan.
+You’ll know it’s done when it’s pulling away from the sides of the pan and a knife inserted near the center comes away with a bit of crumb rather than batter.
 Let cool in the pan for about 10 minutes then turn out onto a rack.

 Put Your own Spin on It:

 - Cheeses: You can really use any cheeses you like, and combinations are great.
 You can even sprinkle the top with a cheese if you desire, when you add the butter to the top.
 I like a course grate on the cheese so it’s visible, but a fine grate melts in completely.
 Small chunks make little pockets of cheese.
 This bread can take a lot of cheese if you want to add more than called for.